-This article details the current heading feature available on Piksi® Multi and Duro as of firmware release v1.3.
+This article details the current heading feature available on Piksi® Multi as of firmware release v1.3.
 First, the document describes how to set up the Piksi Multi evaluation kit in order to produce heading.
 Secondly, the document describes how heading can be configured in the general sense.
 These features can be used to compute the heading and/or attitude of a rigid body or to augment other attitude sensors in navigation, control, and attitude/heading reference systems.

 Note: while the Attitude unit provides the heading, the Reference unit can still provide a precise RTK position using stationary base station.